-The Talker initiates transmission of reservation data for a stream when it knows that one or more listeners exist for that stream (MMRP has registered the address, and therefore, the Talker's FDB indicates that address to be "Forwarding" on its outbound Port 20 .
-If we go the route of a simple "declarative" protocol, then the Talker would refresh the reservation on a regular basis.21 The talker going away would therefore allow the reservation to time out along the downstream path, and terminate the stream.

-The SRP entity in a Bridge receives an SRPDU and uses the reservation information create/update to the relevant Stream Reservation Entry in its FDB, and to update the per-Port reservation information contained the corresponding MAC in address registration entry (if it exists).
-The entity then transmits SRPDUs on any outbound Port that Forwarding for the stream address is
+initiates The Talker transmission reservation data for a stream when it knows that one or more listeners exist for that stream (MMRP has registered the address, and therefore, the Talker's FDB indicates that address to be "Forwarding" on its outbound Port.
+If we go the route of a simple "declarative" protocol, then the Talker would refresh the reservation on a regular basis.
+The talker going away would therefore allow the reservation to time out along the downstream path, and terminate the stream.
+The SRP entity in a Bridge receives an SRPDU and uses the reservation information create/update the relevant Reservation Entry in its FDB, and to update corresponding the per-Port reservation information contained address the